lb-ali/cbb-nlp/README.md

 #### Methodology

 The gender-balanced set of commentary transcripts is used to train a bigram language model using KenLM.
 KenLM uses the modified Kneser-Ney smoothing method.
-This is widely considered one of the best smoothing methods for n-gram language models (Teh, 2006).
 This model will be used to quantify how game-related a question is.
 For a question q, its perplexity is measured with respect to the game-specific language model Pcommentary.
 This perplexity measure shows how game-related a question is: a higher perplexity measure suggest the question is less game-related.
 Perplexity is a standard measure of language-model fit.
 For an n-word sequence w1w2 … wn perplexity is calculated as follows:

 Sample questions of low-perplexity and high-perplexity values are provided: